Steps of the eviction process in Washington:

 A court hearing is scheduled once the court receives a tenant’s answer.
 If no answer is received, a default judgment in favor of the landlord will be issued.

 There is no timeframe in Washington state laws indicating how quickly after a complaint is filed, summons is issued, or answer is filed, that a hearing must be held.
-It will depend upon the local trial calendar/judicial officer’s trial schedule in each Superior court location.
+It will depend upon the local trial calendar and judicial officer’s trial schedule in each Superior Court location.

 If the tenant fails to appear for the hearing, it will not be continued, and the judge will rule in favor of the landlord.